 - Chrome- a layer of resistant chromium is applied to the surface for increased longevity.

-- Rubber- a layer of rubber is moulded around the weight.
+- Rubber- a layer of rubber is molded around the weight.

-- Urethane or neoprene- a layer of urethane or neoprene is moulded around the weight.
+- Urethane or neoprene- a layer of urethane or neoprene is molded around the weight.

 - Machined- cast iron plates are machined down to a smooth surface.